chakwok/leetcode/README.md

 # leetcode

 Easy
-1. Two Sum: Your runtime beats 99.86 % of java submissions.
+1. Two Sum:
+	Your runtime beats 99.86 % of java submissions.
+771. Jewels and Stones:
+	Your runtime beats 16.93 % of java submissions.

 Medium